Sydney knifeman, 40, had mental health issues since his teens, say family

 Tributes have been paid to Cauchi’s victims, who included a mother who handed her baby over to strangers after being attacked.

-Ashlee Good, 38, died in hospital from her wounds and her nine-month-old daughter Harriet, who was also injured in the attack, has undergone surgery.
+Ashlee Good, 38, died in hospital from her wounds and her nine-month-old daughter Harriet has undergone surgery.

-A statement from Ms Good’s family provided to Australian broadcaster ABC said the child is “doing well”.
+A statement from Ms Good’s family provided to the PA news agency said the child is “doing well”.

 “Today we are reeling from the terrible loss of Ashlee, a beautiful mother, daughter, sister, partner, friend, all-round outstanding human, and so much more,” the statement said.